awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-appspec-file.md

     - LifeCycleEvent: "" # Specify a Lambda validation function between double-quotes.
 ```

-### JSON AppSpec File for an AWS Lambda Deployment Template<a name="app-spec-template-json-lambda"></a>
+### JSON AppSpec file for an AWS Lambda deployment template<a name="app-spec-template-json-lambda"></a>

 In the following template, replace "MyFunction" with the name of your AWS Lambda function\.
 In the optional Hooks section, replace the lifecycle events with BeforeAllowTraffic or AfterAllowTraffic\.

-For information about lifecycle events to use in the Hooks section, see [AppSpec 'hooks' Section for an AWS Lambda Deployment](reference-appspec-file-structure-hooks.md#appspec-hooks-lambda)\.
+For information about lifecycle events to use in the Hooks section, see [AppSpec 'hooks' section for an AWS Lambda deployment](reference-appspec-file-structure-hooks.md#appspec-hooks-lambda)\.

 ```
 {